Miao Miao (actress): Career

 He Xiaoping, a member of the People's Liberation Army Art Troupe.
-For her performance in the film, Miao received the Best Newcomer Awards at the 25th Beijing College Student, Chinese (Ningbo·Cixi) and Faroe Island Film Festivals.
+For her performance in the film, Miao received the Best Newcomer Awards at the 25th Beijing College Student, Chinese (Ningbo·Cixi).

 In 2018, it was announced that she would star in the suspense drama film June, alongside Aaron Kwok.
 Directed by Wang Yang, the movie talks about an aspiring cellist who grows up in New York's Chinatown and her life being turned upside-down when she discovers a secret about her father.
 On 23 August 2019, she took part as a guest in the cultural experience program Meet the Temple of Heaven.
 From 2019 to 2020, she starred as a main character in the TV drama Unstoppable Youth.
 From 2020, she is currently starring in the TV drama If There Is No Tomorrow, which is broadcast on Chinese OTT platforms iQIYI, Tencent Video and Youku.

 On 28 May 2021, she participated in the fifth season of Chinese variety show Keep Running, a spin-off from the popular original South Korean variety show Running Man.

 Personal life

 In June 2018, Miao was invited to serve as the Ocean Public Welfare Ambassador on World Ocean Day and on 2019, she was made an ambassador of Serbian tourism in China.
 In July 2021, she donated CN¥ 1.5 million for the victims of 2021 Henan floods.

-On 21 May 2020, Miao announced that she married actor Zheng Kai and on October 23, she gave birth to her daughter.On 21 April 2022, Miao announced that she was pregnant with her second child.
+On 21 May 2020, Miao announced that she married actor Zheng Kai and on October 23, she gave birth to her daughter.
+On 21 April 2022, Miao announced that she was pregnant with her second child.
 On 1 June 2022, she gave birth to her son.